Skip to main content

 The body’s response to stress, mediated by the hypothalamic-pituitary-adrenal (HPA) axis, is intimately connected with thyroid function.
 Chronic psychological or physiological stress leads to sustained elevation of cortisol, a primary stress hormone.
 While cortisol is vital for acute stress responses, its prolonged elevation can suppress TSH production, inhibit the conversion of T4 to T3, and increase the production of reverse T3 (rT3).

 Reverse T3 is an inactive form of thyroid hormone that competes with T3 for receptor binding, effectively blocking T3’s metabolic actions.
 This mechanism represents a protective adaptation during acute stress or illness, conserving energy.
-However, in chronic stress, it can contribute to symptoms of low despite normal TSH and T4 levels.
+However, in chronic stress, it can contribute to symptoms of low thyroid function despite normal TSH and T4 levels.
 Managing stress through practices such as mindfulness, deep breathing, and adequate rest becomes a direct intervention for thyroid health.

 Sleep Architecture and Thyroid Regulation